 ViREMiCS Core Facility

-Viral Research and Experimental Research Centre @ SingHealth Duke-NUS (ViREMiCS) was established in 2017 with the objective of accelerating the translation of vaccines and therapeutics.
+Viral Research and Experimental Medicine Centre @ SingHealth Duke-NUS (ViREMiCS) was established in 2017 with the objective of accelerating the translation of vaccines and therapeutics.
 This is enabled by the development of molecular tools that can accurately assess safety and efficacy for vaccines and therapeutics, and the use of adaptive experimental and clinical trial design that enables biological effects to be tested in parallel, instead of sequentially.

 Since April 2019, ViREMiCS has attained ISO 15189 (Medical Testing) accreditation.
 It is the first academic research facility in Singapore to provide ISO-accredited molecular tools to test new drugs and vaccines for patients.
 These tools and processes have been used to support studies by both industry-led and investigator-initiated clinical trials and experimental medicine studies in healthy volunteers.